Ronitt272/Ronitt272/README.md

 With both industry and research experience, I have developed impactful solutions across domains like pharmaceuticals and finance, leveraging advanced machine learning pipelines, MLOps, LLMs, scalable microservices, and cloud technologies to drive innovation and enable high-performance, real-world applications.

 - 🎓 Master of Science in Computer Science from Columbia University
+- 🤖 Enthusiast in LLMs, building scalable AI systems, and delivering data-driven solutions to tackle real-world challenges
 - 💻 Passionate about Machine Learning, Software Development, and Cloud Technologies
 - 🚀 Always excited to learn and collaborate on innovative projects!